Academic Year 2024-2025

-Miki is a first-year coming from Manila, Philippines.
-She is planning on majoring in biology and possibly computer science.
+Miki is a second-year coming from Manila, Philippines.
+She is planning on majoring in molecular biology and biochemistry.
 Interested in pursuing a pre-med track, she hopes to learn more about the sciences as well as about women’s health and equitable medical care.
 By writing for Inclusion in STEM, she hopes to hear from diverse individuals from different STEM fields and learn how their background has shaped their perspective and scholarship.

 Rosie is a senior majoring in English and Religious Studies from Providence, Rhode Island.
 Her passion for the sciences originates from her initial pursuit as a Math and Physics double major and she hopes to reapply her passion in the CIS Inclusion in STEM Initiative.
 For the past three years, Rosie was the column leader of Arcadia Political Review’s social justice section.
 She hopes to continue her work in the social justice sphere and further aid people’s understanding of diversity and inclusion, drawing connections between the inequities of the humanities and sciences.